thi-ng/umbrella/packages/column-store/README.md

 ## Query engine

+The query engine is highly extensible and can be used for executing arbitrarily complex queries.

 TODO see code examples below

 ### Built-in operators

-The query engine works by applying a number of query terms in series, with each step working with the results of the previous step, narrowing down the result set.
+The query engine works by applying a number of sub-query terms in series, with each step intersecting its results with the results of the previous step(s), thereby narrowing down the result set.

 Query terms can be supplied either as array given to the `Query` constructor, via the fluent API of the `Query` class and/or via `.addTerm()`.